SAP-samples/teched2025-AD165/exercises/ex5/README.md

 1. Clicking the **New** button, you see that you can configure new content providers here, but also add an HTML5 Business Solution.
 This scenario enables providers of business solutions (SaaS) to share their business solution across subaccounts, by defining them as content providers.
 Both multi- and single-tenant business solutions are supported.

+Please do not change the existing settings in this area.

+---

 ## Exercise 5.3 Access SAP Build Work Zone on a mobile device